KDE/documentation-docs-kdenlive-org/effects_and_compositions/subtitle.rst

 * **Icon and Mouse**

-  * Click the "subtitle" icon in the timeline toolbar to open the subtitle track in the timeline.
+  * Click :guilabel:`Add Subtitle` icon in the :ref:`timeline toolbar<guides>` to open the subtitle track in the timeline.
   * Double-click in the subtitle track to add a subtitle.

 **Adding and editing text**